Spice guide

 Red Winter

-Mythology-rich quest romance with a measured slow-burn arc.
+Mythology-rich quest fantasy with restrained slow-burn romance.

 Reader wantsStart withWhy